Cohort Summary Statistics

 The cohort has been richly phenotyped, flagged to routine records, and has a substantial biobank of blood and urine samples.
 It provides an excellent and unique resource to study the genetic, metabolic, occupational and lifestyle factors associated with mental health and cognitive performance among a predominantly male and young adult workforce with a well-defined organisational hierarchy.

 The cohort was established in 2004 to investigate possible long-term health effects associated with use of TETRA, the radio system used by the police service.
 Mean age at recruitment was 39.8 y (σ = 16.0) and ranged from 16 - 80 y.
-The mean duration of follow-up at December 2022 is 13.1 y (σ = 2.9).
+The mean duration of follow-up at January 2025 is 15.2 y (σ = 2.9).
 It includes a group – younger men aged between twenty and forty years – who are particularly under-represented in the UK research portfolio, who have proven hard to engage in primary prevention, and have least routine contact with primary care.
 Some further statistics on the cohort are set out in the table below.

 Recruitment was completed in 2015, and over the next four years a series of papers were published to evaluate the effect of TETRA on health.
 Whilst our overall assessment was that insufficient time has passed to form any final conclusions, we continue to follow-up the cohort through national registers, via follow-up screening and self-administered surveys.

 We have also successfully re-purposed the cohort to support broader research goals into common diseases affecting this well-defined occupational group.
-For example, the cohort made a significant contribution to COVID-19 research, by providing 5985 volunteers for studies into novel methods for diagnosis of SAR-CoV-2 infection.
+For example, the cohort made a significant contribution to COVID-19 research, by providing 5985 volunteers for studies into novel methods for diagnosis of SARS-CoV-2 infection.
 We are core members of Dementia Platform UK (DPUK), UK Longitudinal Linkage Collaboration, and are listed on eight other directories supporting researchers worldwide.

 Researchers can apply to our Access Committee for access to samples and data in order to carry out their own research projects.
 As members of the DPUK public-private partnership, researchers can build a virtual cohort of participants from the many cohorts registered with DPUK.
 Participants can be selected from their genotype and / or phenotype, and participants may be invited to join researchers' own projects or clinical trials.